brenns10/groupme-slackbot/README.md

 GroupMe has a Bot API that is tailor made for this sort of thing.
 You can log into their [developer site](https://dev.groupme.com), click on Bots in the menu, and create a new bot.
-Give it the **exact same name** as your lambda function.
+You can use whatever name you'd like...
+Slackbot is again a good choice.
 Make sure you select the correct group for it to join.
 Paste the API endpoint from Lambda into the callback URL.
 Finally, you can set an avatar... see the GroupMe docs for that.
 It's not required.

 Create the bot and copy its ID.